 Have you ever spontaneously visited a country you least expected?
-That was the case more than one year ago for me.
+That was the case when I discovered Kilkenny, Ireland.
 I submitted my application for Bloghouse by Navigate Media half expecting not to be accepted.
 Two weeks later I get the news to book my flights and arrange a stay in Dublin for TBEX Ireland.

 I remember one moment especially vividly.
 I found myself in Kilkenny, a small town you might only know for its beer.
 But lesser known to the average traveller during the month of October it becomes a place of superstition, supernatural folklore and probably one of the best places to be for Halloween.